cldwalker/emoji/README.md

 The below usages are taken from the full pedestal service and compojure app examples in [examples](examples/).

-As an interceptor for a pedestal service:
+To use as an interceptor for a pedestal service:

 ```clojure
 (require '[io.pedestal.service.interceptor :refer [defon-response]])